robinovitch61/the-leo-zone/content/posts/hashmap-in-c/index.md

     return NULL;
 }
 ```

+A void pointer to the value rather than the value itself is returned.

+### Deleting entries

 Hash tables often also include functionality to delete an entry, like Python's [`del` keyword][del].
 The
 `HashTable_delete` function allows the user or program to mark entries as removed: